- Apply to UW

 Early Summer Session

-Reviews field observation of geologic phenomena, methods of geologic mapping and interpretation of data collected.
-Course consists mainly of field trips and projects.
-Please see Course Description.
+Reviews field observation of geologic phenomena, methods of geologic mapping geologic and geophysical field studies, interpretation of data collected, and presentation.

 Field Course in Geology Course Description

-Cost: Tuition for summer 2017 will be $124.00/credit hour, at resident rate.
-The field course fee will be $1900.00 for all four sections; $1000 for the first three week section (3 credits), and $300 for each of the following one week (1 credit) projects; additional mandatory university fees of $300-400.00 will be accessed based on the number of enrolled credit hours.
-The field course fee covers transportation during field work, course supplies, some instructional costs, meals, and lodging while away from Laramie.
+Cost: Tuition and fees for 2023 are to be decided, but will be available in May, based on mode of delivery (face-to-face, virtual or semi-virtual).
+A field course fee for face-to-face instruction is $1800.00 for all four sections (6 credits); additional mandatory university fees will be accessed based on the number of enrolled credit hours.
+The field course fee covers transportation during fieldwork, course supplies, some instructional costs, meals, and lodging while away from Laramie.
+While in Laramie or working from Laramie, meals (including lunch) and lodging are not covered.

-*Note: The University of Wyoming offers this course to both residents and non-residents at resident tuition rates.
+*Note: The University of Wyoming offers this course to UW students, both residents and non-resident students at resident tuition rates.

 Recommended Texts (not required):